Me, the Human

 Life Doesn't Have To Be This Hard

 Let’s finally unknot all the things that you have held on to for so long.
 Let’s work together to map out the freedom that you’re seeking.
-And let's build trust in yourself to take the lead.
+And let's build trust in yourself to lead yourself.

 I’ll be here to support you during the lows, celebrate with you during the highs, and laugh with you at how ridiculous our world can be sometimes.
 Let’s discover who you truly are.